 “Todos los cristianos y hombres de buena voluntad están llamadas hoy a trabajar no sólo por la abolición de la pena de muerte, sino también para mejorar las condiciones de las cárceles, en el respeto de la dignidad humana de las personas privadas de libertad.” - Papa Francisco

-Rhode Island has executed at total of 52 people during the years 1673-1845, but only 7 of those occured after it was admitted as a state,.
-Half of these were executions for piracy when 26 sailors were hanged on the same day in 1723.
+Rhode Island executed 52 people during the years 1673-1845, but only 7 of those occurred after it was admitted as a state.
+Half of those were executions for piracy when 26 sailors were hanged on the same day in 1723.